 Adaptational Villainy: Crystal Brown is apparently getting this, since she's apparently willing to sell out her daughter to her ex-husband, who had just tried to kill Stephanie, whereas in previous continuity she cared a lot for her daughter.

-Defied with Bard, who Batman opts not to work with after he arranged for Penguin to find Carmine, which led to the death of several men.
-Batman doesn't kill or allow people to be killed.
+Defied with Bard, who Batman opts to work loosely with after he arranged for Penguin to find Carmine, which led to the death of several men.
+Batman doesn't kill or allow people to be killed and doesn't trust him.

 There is mention of Nightwing's "Death" from Forever Evil when Batgirl talks to Red Hood.